Ellisande/tic-tac-toe/steps.md

 * You may want to an easy way to select the winning div
 * Create a test that changes an entire row, column, and/or diagonals to X and/or O
 * Assert that the correct winning message shows up

+## 5 Go Outside

+... and get some air!
+You've completed a whole app in all javascript.
+You are the champion, my friend.
+Congrulations!